 “The marketing consultant’s job board”

-In the same way “freelancing” can mean a million-and-one things, the same can be said of independent consulting, and for this reason we’re also seeing a greater number of industry-specialized project boards popping up for consultants.
+In the same way “freelancing” can mean a million-and-one things, the same can be said of independent consulting, and for this reason we’re also seeing a greater number of specialized project boards popping up for consultants in particular disciplines.

-Credo corners the search engine and content marketing sectors of the gig economy.
-Consultants in a wide range of fields — content, paid search, link-building, email marketing, social media, and technical SEO — will find a large selection of opportunities suited to their talents, and even preferred industries (travel, law, e-commerce, real estate, and local business).
+Credo focuses on gig economy professionals working in marketing.
+These independent consulting projects are in areas like content, paid search, link-building, email marketing, social media and technical SEO.
+Freelance marketers will find a large selection of opportunities suited to their talents.
+You can even find projects in your preferred industries (travel, law, e-commerce, real estate and local business).

 Remote consulting roles versus on-premises work